 - Cinnamon- optional

-Let’s Move On To How Prep The Apples
+Let’s Move On To How to Prep The Apples

 I’ve tried the classic apple peeler in the past, and it works great at first.
-T en it becomes a pain in the butt.
+Then it becomes a pain in the butt.
 After spending money on two different ones, I stick to the apple slicer and corer.

-We do not spray our apples, and if you have your apple trees, you may notice they don’t look like the store ones.
+We do not spray our apples; if you have your apple trees, you may notice they don’t look like the store ones.
+Our apple trees are OLD, and we are slowly trimming them each year.
+We did plant three new apple trees that after three years, are starting to get a decent harvest.

-But I can assure you they taste just as good when you cook with them.
+But I assure you they taste just as good when you cook with them.

-You will want to core and slice your apples.
+You will want to wash your apples first.
+Then, you can core and slice your fruit into thin pieces.
 I cut the apples in half again with the apple slicer like this.
+You will want to slice your fruit in different ways depending on your preference.

 I also peel them by hand.
-Of course, M kids will eat the apples how they are now, but I thought it would be easier to peel the skin off if they decide it’s too chewy or something crazy.
+Of course, my kids will eat the apples how they are now, but I thought it would be easier to peel the skin off if they decide it’s too chewy or crazy.

 I recommend getting a peeler that has a double edge.
 It works fast, and it’s sharp!
-B careful if you get a brand new one not to cut yourself.
+Be careful if you get a brand new one not to cut yourself.

-Check for any edges that have part of the core etc., left.
-C t that off.
+Check for any edges that have part of the core, etc., left.
+Cut that off.
 I always run my finger along the top to ensure it doesn’t have any complex pieces left.

 Are you tired of looking at the Ninja Foodi on your counter?
-Ch ck out these cute Food Cover-ups!
+Check out these cute Food Cover-ups.

 I put all my apple slices in a bowl and added 2 tsp of Lemon Juice.
 I wooshed them around for a few minutes.
 You want to make sure every piece is coated in lemon juice.